Ms Jenn Bestwick

 Prof David Johnston

-David is a principal scientist at GNS Science and director of the Joint Centre for Disaster Research in the School of Psychology at Massey University, Wellington, New Zealand.
+David is director of the Joint Centre for Disaster Research in the School of Psychology at Massey University and Deputy Director of QuakeCoRE, NZ Centre for Earthquake Resilience.
 His research has developed as part of multi-disciplinary theoretical and applied research programme, involving the collaboration of physical and social scientists from several organisations and countries.
 His research focuses on human responses to volcano, tsunami, earthquake and weather warnings, crisis decision-making and the role of public education and participation in building community resilience and recovery.
 In 2016 he became co-chair of World Meteorological Organisation’s (WMO) High Impact Weather Project (HIWeather) steering group.
 This follows his role as the chair of the Integrated Research on Disaster Risk Scientific Committee (IRDR) (2013-2015), a programme co-sponsored by the International Council for Science (ICSU), the International Social Science Council (ISCC), and the United Nations International Strategy for Disaster Reduction (UNISDR).
 He is the editor of The Australasian Journal of Disaster and Trauma Studies; and was the founding editor of the Journal of Applied Volcanology.

 Dr John Vargo